pansapiens/PhyloAcc/README.md

 * [Open MP](http://www.openmp.org/): for parallel computing.
 * To use the R functions to plot,  please install [Rstudio](https://www.rstudio.com/) with the current version of R (>=3.3.2) and install seqinr, ggplot2, reshape2, ape packages.

-Alternatively, you can use Conda to install these required packages:
+Alternatively, you can use Conda to install these packages required to build PhyloAcc:
 1) make a new conda environment called "PhyloAcc" for example, and activate the environment
 ```bash
 conda create -n PhyloAcc